FrankieMundo-MohawkCollege/Mundo-Frankie-A2-2D-Interactive-Drawing-New/README.md

 # Mundo-Frankie-A2-2D-Interactive-Drawing-New
-I broke the first one I submitted somehow so I restarted
+My first attempt ended up being to close to the Demos in class so I decided to try something new.
+Rules: